pauldoom/vn-web/content/posts/building-a-stupid-hugo-site.md

 I chose [Terminal](https://github.com/panr/hugo-theme-terminal) cause it has a certain spartan old school savoir faire.
 Also it upper cases everything.
-I am extremely loud IRL so it accurately reflects what is is like for me to talk to/at you.
+I am extremely loud IRL so it accurately reflects what it's like for me to talk to/at you.

 ## RTFM